 b.
 Compound bow

 The process of nocking an arrow with a compound bow is comparable to that of a recurve bow.
-Compound bows have multiple arrow rest options, so the index vane becomes obsolete, making it more manageable.
+Compound bows have multiple arrow rest options, making them more manageable.

 Additionally, there is a possibility that you will or will not hear a clicking sound when the nock connects to the bowstring, which is fine as long as you can feel it is securely attached.